JohnHarley/jhipsterBugsTutorial/readme.txt

-Just a file for now
+Just a file for now.